Siteation/magento2-hyva-icons-lucide/README.md

 _If you are looking for a Luma based option [checkout this icon pack instead](https://github.com/GrimLink/magento2-icon-packs)._

+> [!note]
+> **Note:** Starting from Hyvä version 1.3.15, Hyvä includes its own Lucide Icons integration.
+This implementation differs slightly from the one provided by this module, but both can be used alongside each other without conflict.

 ## Icon License

 [Lucide Icons](https://lucide.dev/) used in this module were created by [Lucide Contributors](https://github.com/lucide-icons) under a [ISC License, found here](https://github.com/lucide-icons/lucide/blob/main/LICENSE)